battre/autocomplete-attribute-explainer/README.md

 3. We see that some websites try to borrow the existing autocomplete attributes for this use case.
 They typically choose `address-line1` for the street name and `address-line2` for the house number.
-The effect on Chrome (and possibly other browsers) is pretty random from a user’s perspective, depending on the address profile stored.
+For a properly stored address, both the street name and the house number will be in `address-line1` in most countries.
+Therefore the information will be filled incorrectly and the filling behavior is pretty random from a user’s perspective, depending on the address profile stored.
 We also see that website authors introduce unofficial/self-defined attributes like `house-number` and pair them with official attributes like `given-name` and `family-name`.